HussinLab/EpiTrack/README.md

 ![alt text](Git_Images/Deletion_analysis_input.png)

+An example is provided in the script directory of this github (All_Data_Multiprocessed_Three_waves_DelAbove1_LongInterval.csv.gz).
+However, it is compressed (.gz), and must therefore uncompressed with the following command:
+ --> gunzip All_Data_Multiprocessed_Three_waves_DelAbove1_LongInterval.csv.gz

 ### commandline inputs:
 -	-o | --Output_File: Name of folder where results are to be stored.
 This folder will be saved in the working directory.